vaibhav2409-debug/vaibhav2409-debug/README.md

 }
 ```
 <br>
 <h6 align="center" color="white" width="40%">Second-year CSE student, future SDE.
-My passion for writing codes and diving deep into the computer world brought me to the University School of Information, Communication and Technology, where I am currently getting the most experience of being a web developer and a graphic designer.
+My passion for writing codes and diving deep into the computer world brought me to the G.B.
+Pant DSEU Okhla-1 Campus, where I am currently getting the most experience of being a web developer and a graphic designer.
 Last semester I completed the MERN Stack Development, which let me get exposure to being a full stack developer.
 Currently exploring the opensource community and unity game development</h6>
 <!-- <hr>
 <h3>My Stats On GitHub!</h3>
 <p align="center">